jordinebot/wp-theme-starter/README.md

 }
 ```

-will be replaced on the *dist* folder with:
+will be replaced on the *dist* folder as:

 ```php
 function wp_theme_starter_prefixed_function {